 A digital signage player can help you bring your screen together under one, simple interface.
 This allows you to more easily manage multiple screens and ensures everything is working as intended.
-This can save you time, money and hassle in general.
+This can save you time, money, and hassle in general.
 If your business currently uses multiple players to control its displays, then it’s likely going to be worth it for you to update your system with a player that offers greater compatibility.
 That way, all your screens will work like they should without any hiccups or headaches.

 2) Brand Consistency

-By using a digital signage player, you can keep your branding consistent across all screens that you are playing content on.
+By using a digital signage player, you can keep your branding consistent across all screens where you are playing content.
 This consistency will build brand awareness and increase retention rates for your business.
 For example, if your logo appears at all touchpoints for your business–from when someone drives by one of your locations to when they walk into one of your stores.
 You’ll be more likely to stay in their mind.
 A digital signage player helps do that by helping to streamline and manage content throughout each location or building while maintaining cohesive messaging across each screen.
 With so many options in digital signage players on the market today, there’s no excuse not to be seen!

 3) Unifies Content Across Multiple Screens

 When you use digital signage, it’s likely that your organization uses multiple screens to display content.
 The problem with connecting those screens is that each one needs its own player and software.
 This can be expensive and create operational complications, such as managing multiple logins or pointing players to their own CMS.
 With a single digital signage player, you can connect all your displays and operate them from one device.
 Allowing for a unified login that enables sharing across all displays also makes life easier for IT and facilities staff alike.